 Instead of feeling bad about feeling like I’m not enough — and layering that bad feeling on top of another bad feeling — I’m slowly training myself to sit with it.

 I try to just stay with whatever happened (or is happening) that makes me feel lacking.
 I acknowledge the feeling, and welcome it in instead of pushing it out.

 This way, I am honoring what’s true for me, and I grow closer to myself.

 Overall, feeling negative emotions doesn’t have to be a bad thing.
 Sometimes it’s a sign that things are going wonderfully right.

-When we learn to lean into these emotions instead of pushing them away, we find more acceptance of ourselves and the world around us.
+When we learn to lean into negative emotions instead of pushing them away, we can be more accepting of ourselves and the world around us.

 And I would choose that over the feedback loop from hell any day.